 Somatic nociceptive pain originates in pain receptors located on the surface of the body or in musculoskeletal tissues.
 This type of pain is usually sudden and sharp, such as when you hit your knee or cut your lip.
 It can be acute, chronic, or intercurrent in nature.
 When seeking treatment for visceral pain, it is important to accurately report what the pain feels like so that your healthcare provider can diagnose your problem and prescribe the best treatment regimen.

-However, every year, it is estimated that 30% of patients who undergo coronary angiography for chest pain undergo normal coronary angiography and that the prevalence of non-cardiac chest pain (NCCP) in 14 different populations is estimated at 13%.
-Somatic pain occurs when pain receptors in tissues (including skin, muscles, skeleton, joints, and connective tissues) are activated.
+Otherwise, patients may be stigmatized for having psychological pain and their complaints may not be taken seriously.
+It is estimated that 30% of patients who undergo coronary angiography for chest pain undergo normal coronary angiography and that the prevalence of non-cardiac chest pain (NCCP) in 14 different populations is estimated at 13%.
 Approximately one third of women with pelvic pain will have no obvious gynecological pathology and one third will have persistent pain despite hysterectomy.
-This is where pain management services can build your confidence by developing a unique experience with these complex issues.
+Pain management services can help build confidence by developing a unique experience with these complex issues.

 Most somatic pain responds well to over-the-counter medications, such as NSAIDs (nonsteroidal anti-inflammatory drugs) or other pain relievers.